paQQuete/new_admin_panel_sprint_3/empty_project/README.md

 - nginx as web server,
 - elasticsearch as fulltext search,
 - etl as extract-transform-load service for continuous filling all data from database to search index
-- extra service for transform SQLite DB to Postgres DB (for use this - uncomment service in `docker-compose.yml`)
+- extra service for transform SQLite DB to Postgres DB

 ## Running:
  - create file`empty_project/app/config/.env`